wspr/xetexref/README.txt

 ## Compilation

 A standard TeX distribution that includes XeTeX is needed to compile the `xetex-reference.tex` document.
-The following (freely available) fonts are required to be installed in your system:
+The following (freely available) fonts are required to be installed in your texmf tree:

 * Linux Libertine O
 * Antykwa Torunska